 By Lynn Adler

-Analysts were concerned that package delivery companies UPS and its rival FedEx
+Analysts were concerned that package delivery companies UPS and its rival FedEx <FDX.N> would fall short of expectations because of the sluggish economy and plummeting consumer sentiment.

 "The last few months, we've seen a bumpy ride that may likely continue," Davis said.
 "Despite this great uncertainty UPS still expects to set a new high for EPS this year."